ankitjosh78/data-structures/Arrays.md

   Over here, 0 is the lower bound and 2 is the upper bound.

-  If we try to access an index in the array which is outside of it's upper bound then it will give us an error.
+  If we try to __access an index in the array which is outside of it's upper bound then it will give us an error__.

   Example: